So, when it comes to planning your move, you may want to sacrifice a lighter bill in exchange for peace of mind.

 - Average cost to rent a moving truck

 - Average cost to rent a moving container

 Average cost to hire a moving company in Chicago

 While hiring a moving company may be convenient, it’s important to look a bit closer at the numbers before you decide whether or not it’s worth the cost.

-Let’s take a look at how much the typical Chicago moving company charges.
+Let’s take a look at how much the typical Chicago local mover charges.

 |Home Size||# of Movers||Base Cost (2hrs)||Cost/Hour||# Hours||Avg.
 Total|

 Keep in mind these are just average costs.
-What you move and where you move will also affect pricing.
+What you move, moving services required, and where you move will also affect pricing.

 Hauling a massive antique wardrobe up six flights of stairs will definitely end up costing you a little extra.